fwoeck/voice/README.md

 The host and domain names don't really matter, as you'll add them to your /etc/hosts file.
 Of course, you may choose a DNS controlled name and use your own SSL certificates later on.

 There are two distinct [Chef-roles](/roles) the VM can be configured for.
-The "desktop"-role is intended for local development of the Voice stack and the "server"-role is meant for production use.
+The *desktop*-role is intended for local development of the Voice stack and the *server*-role is meant for production use.
 The two environments are almost identical, except for these things:

-* "desktop" uses MRI ruby 2.1 for shorter response cycles during development
+* *desktop* uses MRI ruby 2.1 for shorter response cycles during development,
-* while "server" uses jRuby 1.7 for GIL-less threading and better instrumentation
+* while *server* uses jRuby 1.7 for GIL-less threading and better instrumentation
-* "desktop" uses the "vagrant"-user as primary actor whereas "server" uses "wim"
+* *desktop* uses the *vagrant*-user as primary actor whereas *server* uses *wim*

-We recommend to go with the "desktop"-default unless you want to conduct some smoke tests with the production environment.
+We recommend to go with the *desktop*-default unless you want to conduct some smoke tests with the production environment.
 Please refer to the [Vagrantfile.example](/Vagrantfile.example) for more available options including Zendesk support and VoIP provider settings.